FredericoCanoeira/TheOdinProject/css-exercises/foundations/01-css-methods/README.md

 ## The properties need to add to each element are:

-div: a red background, white text, a font size of 32px, center aligned, and bold
+- `div`: a red background, white text, a font size of 32px, center aligned, and bold
-p: a green background, white text, and a font size of 18px
+- `p`: a green background, white text, and a font size of 18px
-button: an orange background and a font size of 18px
+- `button`: an orange background and a font size of 18px

 # Desired Outcome
 ![desired outcome](./desired-outcome.jpeg)